openpnp/openpnp/GcodeDriver:-Axis-Mapping.md

 ## CamTransform

-For machines with dual nozzles controlled by a single Z motor in a seesaw configuration where a cam is used to push down either the left or right nozzle.
+For machines with dual nozzles controlled by a single Z motor in a seesaw or rocker configuration where a cam is used to push down either the left or right nozzle.

 Example:
 ```